 Back in 2013, I wrote an article highlighting the role that Libor floors will play in the performance of bank-loan funds when short-term interest rates begin to rise.
 Briefly, a Libor floor sets a minimum payment amount if the reference rate (here, Libor) falls below the specified "floor."
 Morningstar strategist John Gabriel discussed Libor floors in May and noted that, at the end of 2014, the weighted average Libor floor on the S&P/LSTA U.S. Leveraged Loan 100 Index was 0.85%.
 That’s 57 basis points higher than June 30’s three-month Libor of 0.28%.
 If, as many expect, the Fed begins its rate hike with a 25-basis-point increase, holders of these loans (and owners of bank-loan funds) will not see any increase in coupons collected.
 In fact, it would take three 25-basis-point bumps before coupons increased.

-Cara Esser does not own shares in any of the securities mentioned above.
+Cara Esser does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.